Coursio/api-engine/README.md

   - no error handling
   - no security
   - not connected to actual data sources.
 Using dummy data only for the moment.
   - query-only, no mutation
   - no query parameters, sorting, pagination, etc.
   - lots of basic HTTP features you would assume are not there yet (e.g. CORS, caching, etc.)
   - validation
   - authorization
   - default values, timestamps, computed values
   - aggregation
   - migrations
-  - use Express instead od doing our own HTTP handling

 Many of this will be fast to implement, I just need to get to it!